CPNV-ES/SQLTeacher/README.md

 With the seeder, only `Xavier Carrel` is a teacher.

 If the pinCode in the config doesn't exists.
-You are considered like a student but not you aren't going to be authenticated
+You are considered like a student but you aren't going to be authenticated